buildpacks/rfcs/text/0000-layer-metadata-files.md

 # Summary
 [summary]: #summary

-This is a proposal to change the location of layer specific TOML metadata files from application specific TOML metadata files like `launch.toml` or `build.toml` in order to disambiguate special metadata files from layer metadata files that can have similar names.
+This is a proposal to change the default locations of several files and directories.
+Part of the reasoning behind this is to disambiguate metadata files from application or layer files and avoid naming collisions.

 # Motivation
 [motivation]: #motivation